easystats/performance/tests/testthat/_snaps/check_dag.md

       Incorrectly adjusted!
       - Outcome: y
       - Exposure: x
+      - Adjustment: c

       To estimate the total effect, also adjust for `b` and `c`.
       Currently, the model currently only adjusts for `c`.

+---

+    Code
+      print(dag)
+    Output
+      # Correct adjustments for identifying direct effects

+      Model is correctly specified.
+      - Outcome: mpg
+      - Exposure: wt
+      - Adjustments: cyl, disp and gear

+      All minimal sufficient adjustments to estimate the direct effect were done.

+      # Correct adjustments for identifying total effects

+      Model is correctly specified.
+      - Outcome: mpg
+      - Exposure: wt
+      - Adjustments: cyl, disp and gear

+      All minimal sufficient adjustments to estimate the total effect were done.